uclanlp/PU-Learning-for-Word-Embedding/README.md

 - ### Source Code

-To reproduce result on text8 dataset, please run demo.sh file.
+To reproduce results on text8 dataset, please run demo.sh file.
 It could automatically generate all results on the text8 dataset in our paper.

 > To run the code, please use python 2.7.